 As the flight progresses Graeme shares his expert knowledge of the region and various points of interest.
 There’s even a bit of high-flying aerial photography, via a camera strategically attached to what looks a little like a trapeze artist’s rope ladder.
 The camera performs a thrilling mid-air manoeuvre, gliding into place up under the balloon and capturing a group shot.
 As you would expect there are plenty of selfies despatched back to earth too.

-At the highest point of our flight we reach 3,000ft and far beneath us Ipswich slowly comes to life.
+At the highest point of our flight we reach 3,000 feet and far below us Ipswich slowly comes to life.
 Old country Queenslanders dot the countryside and residential streets begin to stir.
 Our bird’s eye view of the RAAF Amberley Base is amazing.

 After an hour we begin our descent, drifting at 100 metres or so above backyards as Graeme looks for a suitable landing site.
 Surprised locals step outside in their PJs for a better look and a friendly wave as we glide by before gently touching down in a paddock — to the bemusement of yet another bunch of cattle.

-Farewells completed we all take our leave, and the day stretches out before me.
-Time first for a little ‘non-morning person’ catch up snooze.
+Farewells completed, we all take our leave — and the day stretches out before me.
+Time for a little ‘non-morning person’ catch up snooze.

 Adam travelled as a guest of Floating Images.

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Australia, Europe, Asia, North America, parts of South America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the Tour the World travel TV series on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hoi An.